-- (1) be filed in the public record of the case; - (2) without disclosing confidential information, describe the document or item to be sealed and explain why inclusion in the public record is not appropriate; and - (3) either: - (A) state why it is not feasible to file a redacted version of the document or item in the public record, or
+(1) be filed in the public record of the case;

-(B) be accompanied by a redacted version of the document or item filed in the public record.
+- (2) without disclosing confidential information, describe the document or item to be sealed and explain why inclusion in the public record is not appropriate; and - (3) either: - (A) state why it is not feasible to file a redacted version of the document or item in the public record, or - (B) be accompanied by a redacted version of the document or item filed in the public record.

-(e) Attorneys filing electronically must follow the guidance of the Clerk's Office.
+(e) Electronic Filing.
+Following the directions of the clerk's office, attorneys Attorneys filing electronically must follow the guidance of the elerk's office lodge under seal the document or item for which leave to seal is sought.
 Electronically filed sealed documents must be conventionally served on all other parties unless ex parte filing is authorized.